-A planning application was made to Colchester Borough Council in February 2017 (application No. 170363) proposing the construction of single storey side/rear extension.
-Construction of a single detached garage.
+A planning application was made to Colchester Borough Council in November 2018 (application No.182881) proposing single storey rear extension and new garage and home office.

 As the site lies within an area highlighted by the CHER as having a high potential for archaeological deposits, an archaeological condition was recommended by the Colchester Borough Council Archaeological Advisor (CBCAA).
-The recommended archaeological condition is based on the guidance given in the National Planning Policy Framework (MHCLG 2019.
+The recommended archaeological condition is based on the guidance given in the National Planning Policy Framework (MHCLG 2018.